SCCM Software Distribution Troubleshooting

 · Software Distribution – Content

-· Software Distribuiton – Package and Program Deployment
+· Software Distribution – Package and Program Deployment

 · Software Distribution – Package and program Deployment Status

-As a Deployment Administrator, it’s advisable that you browse through all these reports and make yourself familiar so you can quickly refer them whenever required.
-For Example, you can refer to “Package and program deployment status messages for a specified client and deployment” to check the deployment status of specific deployment for specific machine.
-While another report “Status of a specified package and program deployment” can be referred to know overall status of specific deployment.
+As a Deployment Administrator, it’s advisable that you browse through all these reports and make yourself familiar with them so you can quickly refer to them whenever required.
+For Example, you can refer to “Package and program deployment status messages for a specified client and deployment” to check the deployment status of a specific deployment for a specific machine.
+While another report, “Status of a specified package and program deployment,” can be referred to know the overall status of a specific deployment.

 Log Files

 When you make a change in the Configuration Manager console, the site server creates a policy to communicate the change to the client.
-The site server sends the policy to the management point and the client polls for policy at the interval configured in the Computer Client Agent properties.
-The SCCM client take appropriate actions as soon as a policy arrived.
+The site server sends the policy to the management point, and the client polls for policy at the interval configured in the Computer Client Agent properties.
+The SCCM client takes appropriate actions as soon as a policy arrives.
 The Policyagent.log records policy download requests using the Data Transfer services.
-This log file help to troubleshoot policy request problems.
+This log file helps to troubleshoot policy request problems.

-The entries similar to below one should be recorded in the log file policy download.
+The entries similar to the one below should be recorded in the log file policy download.

 Download of policy CCM_Policy1, PolicyID=”ScopeID_D791533_4C64JH/Authlist_43b454f-aa453d”